gopiotr/zephyr/doc/guides/test/babblesim.rst

 4.  configuration file is ``prj.conf``

 At this moment only last option (configuration file) can be changed by user in ``bs_testsuite.yaml`` file.
-It will be described more detailed in next chapter.
+It will be described more detailed in chapter `extra_args`_.

-After run this CMake command, the Ninja generator is run.
+After running this CMake command, the Ninja generator is run.
 Next built ``zephyr.exe`` application is copied into ``${BSIM_OUT_PATH}/bin`` directory and renamed into ``bs_nrf52_bsim_bluetooth_bsim_some_test``.

-Finally for such defined tests in yaml file, following BabbleSim's command is
+Finally for such defined tests in yaml file, following BabbleSim command is
 prepared:

 ::